khakhalin/notes/keywords/spark.md

 There are also command that trigger a partial recalculation, or either a partial or full one, depending on the context.
 Fo example:
 * `.count()` - that's a tricky one, as it's heavily optimized, and tries not to trigger a full calculation where possible.
     * It seems that on a one-node instance (without parallelization) it triggers it, and always returns a correct result.
-    * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Cashing" below) it also returns a correct result
+    * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Caching" below) it also returns a correct result
     * If run on a multi-core instance without an explicit collection, it may be off by a bit however.
 This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.dropDuplicates().count()` test may lie to you in some edge cases (🔥 still not clear when, but NULLs in important columns seem to trigger some odd behaviors)

 Footnotes: